 If you own several dwellings in which there are fireplaces or solid fuel-burning appliances, you must declare all of them.
 Please use one declaration per dwelling.

 Your declaration form must indicate whether your appliance is certified.
-Your appliance’s certification must guarantee a maximum emission of 2.5 grams of fine particles per hour into the atmosphere.
+Your appliance’s certification must guarantee a maximum emission of 2.5 grams of particles per hour into the atmosphere.

 Please check the appliance’s technical specifications or get the related information:

 - on the Environmental Protection Agency (EPA)Web site

 - on the Web site listing all certified appliances compliant with Canadian standard CSA/B415.1-10

 The city only recognizes the two certifications mentioned above.

 You must get a permit before installing, replacing or removing any type of fuel-burning heating appliance (wood, natural gas, ethanol, propane).

 will become your favourite borough.